locustio/locust/docs/writing-a-locustfile.rst

 TaskSets
 ================================
-:ref:`TaskSets <tasksets>` is a way to structure tests of hierarchial web sites/systems.
+TaskSets is a way to structure tests of hierarchial web sites/systems.
+You can :ref:`read more about it here <tasksets>`

 How to structure your test code